ShamelLakin/netflix-clone/README.md

 ## Deployment Version

-To deploy this project in browser
+To deploy this project in browser and give it a spin.

 Open [https://netflix-clone-17f20.firebaseapp.com/](https://netflix-clone-17f20.firebaseapp.com/) to view it in the browser.